 At St. Stephen’s University, we believe in the current need for the intersection of theology and culture, where education becomes the meeting place of research and practice.
 In our small, interactive module classes, people’s real questions and life issues are faced in a caring way, so that students gradually become the message they want to convey.
 We dip into many fountains, both ancient and contemporary, from many parts of the Christian Church, to prepare healthy and authentic leaders for the future.
 We have designed the M.Min. in Culture and Theology especially for those focused on ministry, replacing the thesis track with two directed studies in the students’ area of interest.

 Successful completion of the Master of Ministry program requires a total of 42 credit hours composed of:

-- Three classroom modules at St. Stephen’s University (10 credit hours per module or 30 credit hours total)
+- Three classroom modules (two week intensive on-site or over a semester online) (10 credit hours per module or 30 credit hours total).

-Modules are two-week intensive study periods that include courses in church history, theology, Biblical studies, Christian counselling, Ignatian spirituality, and philosophy.
-Students are normally required to read about 3000 pages before each module and will have written assignments to complete before and after each module.
+Modules include courses in church history, theology, Biblical studies, Christian counselling, Ignatian spirituality, and philosophy.
+Students are normally required to read about 2000 pages before each module with written assignments to complete before and after each module.

-The modules are normally offered in this sequence over a two-year period (typically one fall module and one winter module per year), but students may start at any time and may choose to complete the modules at a slower pace and in any order.
+Students may complete the modules at a slower pace and in any order.
 Sufficient time must be allotted to complete the necessary readings in advance.